stalomeow/StarRailNPRShaderDocs/docs/en/character/asset.md

     - `Ignore Case`: Whether to ignore case during matching.
     - `Custom Preset`: Custom preset.
 If empty, the default preset is used.
     - `Smooth Normal Store Mode`: The mode for storing smoothed normals in models.

-## Shaders

-- Honkai Star Rail/Character/Body
-- Honkai Star Rail/Character/Body (Transparent)
-- Honkai Star Rail/Character/EyeShadow
-- Honkai Star Rail/Character/Face
-- Honkai Star Rail/Character/FaceMask
-- Honkai Star Rail/Character/Hair

-## Materials

-- It is recommended to reset the material after changing its shader.
-- If using MMD models, set `Model Type` to `MMD` at the top of the material.
-- If there is no Outline/Rim-Light, adjust the `Model Scale` at the top of the material.
-- If the outline flickers or obscures the model, adjust the `Z Offset` value in the material's `Outline` section.
-Typically, this is a small negative number like `-1e-05` or `-1e-04`.
-- If self shadow produces strange patterns (Shadow Acne), adjust the `Depth Bias` and `Normal Bias` in the material's `Self Shadow Caster` section.
-Typically, this is a negative number of the same order of magnitude as `-0.01`.